lastet/attack-surface-diary/README.md

   - All ports open with Any-Any rules, fw off

 Both VMs were exposed long enough to collect meaningful authentication logs.
+Raw authentication logs were collected from Azure-deployed Windows VMs and analyzed locally.
+Log files are intentionally excluded from the repository for security and privacy reasons.

 ---